pgriffey91/Federation-of-Fantasy-Footballers/README.md

   that trade, and the date), or "original pick, never traded" if it hasn't moved.
-The acquisition lookup searches the league's ENTIRE trade history — not just this season — by walking the same `previous_league_id` chain as Head-to-Head/On This Day, so a pick traded two or three seasons ago still resolves correctly; that history is only fetched the first time you click a pick (and cached after that), so it doesn't slow down the page otherwise.
+The acquisition lookup searches the league's ENTIRE trade history — not just this season — by walking the same `previous_league_id` chain as Record Book/On This Day, so a pick traded two or three seasons ago still resolves correctly; that history is only fetched the first time you click a pick (and cached after that), so it doesn't slow down the page otherwise.
   If a trade also moved a pick from a season whose draft has already